brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-1.md

 It's not within the scope of this series to give you *extensive* details about the general niceties of making your site compatible with webmentions in the first place.
 Fortunately, [IndieWebify.Me](https://indiewebify.me) not only is pretty much the canonical location for that, but also makes it easy.

-To facilitate the capture of webmentions for my site, I chose to use a combination of two free, hosted services: [webmention.io](https://webmention.io), which is an endpoint for receiving webmentions for web pages registered with it; and [Bridgy](https://brid.gy), which "watches" social media sites for responses to its registered users' pages and sends the responses back to those pages as webmentions.
+To facilitate the capture of webmentions for my site, I chose to use a combination of two free, hosted services: [webmention.io](https://webmention.io), which is an endpoint for receiving webmentions for web pages registered with it; and [Bridgy](https://brid.gy), which "watches" social media sites for responses to its registered users’ pages and sends the responses back to those pages as webmentions.
 Each service has pretty simple instructions for how to sign up with and start using it.
 In my case, I did the following for each repo:

 1. Added the necessary **[microformats](https://indieweb.org/microformats)** information to the site footer.
-This essentially acts like a "beacon" to other sites, "announcing" pages' titles, descriptions, and more.
+This essentially acts like a "beacon" to other sites, "announcing" pages’ titles, descriptions, and more.
 The other sites can then "respond."

 2. Added to the site's universal `<HEAD>` section the appropriate `link rel="webmention"` and `link rel="pingback"` HTML.
 This enables webmention.io to collect webmentions and "[pingbacks](https://en.wikipedia.org/wiki/Pingback)" for the site pages.